 Turkey, North Africa and the Middle East This post concludes a short series about the Mediterranean cuisine by discussing the culinary traditions of non-European countries bordering the Mediterranean Sea: Turkey, North Africa and the Middle East.
 Mediterranean cuisine in Turkey The Turkish cuisine is based on a wide variety of dishes.
 The Turkish culinary

 Mediterranean cuisine in Spain, France, Greece, Malta and the Balkans After my recent description of the Mediterranean dishes in the Italian cuisine, I would like to continue this tour of the Mediterranean cuisine by writing a bit about the other European countries that border the Mediterranean Sea: Spain, France, Greece, Malta, Greece and the Balkans.

-The Italian cuisine: the queen of the Mediterranean cuisine The Mediterranean cuisine is rich, but the Italian cuisine is probably the most highly varied of all cooking traditions in South Europe.
-This is a natural consequence of the fact that it is based on regional traditions.
-Culinary traditions used (and sometimes still are) handed over from
+The Italian cuisine: the queen of the Mediterranean cuisine The Mediterranean cuisine is rich, we all know that.
+However, the Italian cuisine is probably the most highly varied of all cooking traditions in South Europe.
+This is a natural consequence of the fact that regional traditions dominate in this country.
+Culinary traditions were (and sometimes still

 The Mediterranean cuisine is shifting away from tradition The Mediterranean Sea touches three different continents: Asia, Africa and Europe, influencing their climate and way of life, bringing together different cultures linked by traditions that are similar in many ways.
 And the traditional Mediterranean cuisine is probably the most interesting example of the similarities among these